fillmula/jsonclasses-docs/docs/guide/data-type-definition.md

 An **1-to-many** link relationship is also declared with 1 side `linkto` and 1 side `linkedby`, while the declared type with `linkedby` is a JSONClasses object list of a specified class.

-A **many-to-many** link relationship is declared with double side `linkedthru`.
+A **many-to-many** link relationship can be declared with 1 side `linkto` and 1 side `linkedby`.
+It can also be declared with double side `linkedthru` depends on how you persist your data in the database.
 The field type must be a JSONClasses object list type.

 ## Types Modifiers